qwerty12-ai/Projects-for-internship/README.md

 <img width="1906" height="919" alt="Screenshot 2025-08-21 052507" src="https://github.com/user-attachments/assets/ae44f19d-f9a9-4244-9932-565071d65d2e" />

-an clone inspired by spotify to create a personal music player i didnt know how to make my songs public by hosting it
+an clone inspired by spotify to create a personal music player which involves the basics of frontend(html, css and js)

 ## react based chatbot: